LeakyAbstractions/result/docs/index.md

 }
 ```

-Just like the `map...` methods, we also have the `flatMap...` family of methods as an alternative for transforming
+Just like the <tt>map...</tt> methods, we also have the <tt>flatMap...</tt> family of methods as an alternative for
-values.
-The difference is that `map...` methods don't alter the success/failure state of the result, whereas with
+transforming values.
+The difference is that <tt>map...</tt> methods don't alter the success/failure state of the result,
-`flatMap...` ones, you can start with a successful result and end up with a failed one, and _vice versa_.
+whereas with <tt>flatMap...</tt> ones, you can start with a successful result and end up with a failed one, and _vice
+versa_.

-Previously, we created simple `String` and `Integer` objects for wrapping in a _Result_ instance.
-However, frequently,
+Previously, we created simple <tt>String</tt> and <tt>Integer</tt> objects for wrapping in a <tt>Result</tt> instance.
-we will receive these objects as we invoke third-party methods.
+However, frequently, we will receive these objects as we invoke third-party methods.

-To get a clearer picture of the difference, let's have a look at a `User` object that takes a _name_ and a boolean flag
+To get a clearer picture of the difference, let's have a look at a <tt>User</tt> object that takes a <tt>name</tt> and a
-that determines if the user has custom configuration.
-It also has a method `getCustomConfigPath` which returns a
+boolean flag that determines if the user has custom configuration.
+It also has a method <tt>getCustomConfigPath</tt>
-_Result_ containing either the path to the user configuration file, or a `Problem` object describing why the path cannot
+which returns a <tt>Result</tt> containing either the path to the user configuration file, or a <tt>Problem</tt> object
-be obtained:
+describing why the path cannot be obtained:

 ```java
 class User {